Best Cave Diving Destinations - Bluewater Dive Travel

 Visibility: 82 to 130 feet (25 to 40m), although it reduces in heavy rain.

-Non-Diving Activities: Gozo is a sleepy version of neighboring tourist island, Malta.
-Explore historic sites, take nature hikes, enjoy the beaches.
+Non-Diving Activities: Gozo is a sleepy version of the neighboring tourist island, Malta.
+Explore historic sites, take nature hikes, and enjoy the beaches.

 Required Skill Level: Divers of all abilities will find suitable sites.

 For recreational divers keen to explore below Florida's surface, the High Springs around Branford and the Merritt's Mill Pond area in Jackson County offer some exciting spring dives.
 Peacock Springs is one of the largest and best-explored sites, offering nearly 30,000 feet (over 9,000 m) of charted tunnels and chambers.
-Nearby Ginnie Springs is also popular with divers while Little River Springs offers intriguing corkscrew-style swim-throughs, and the crystal-clear waters and stunning scenery of Maddison Blue Spring are well worth a visit.
+Nearby, Ginnie Springs is also popular with divers, while Little River Springs offers intriguing corkscrew-style swim-throughs.
+The crystal-clear waters and stunning scenery of Maddison Blue Spring are well worth a visit.

 Woodville Karst Plain Woodville Karst Plain